Mugisha112/Mugisha112.github.io/index.md

 - Strong work ethic, detail oriented, problem solving, critical and analytical thinking with a mind for math and numbers can be used to help promote the team mission and exceed team goals as a key team player.
 - Determined individual with drive to expand my career with a growth mindset and a passion for learning new skills and willingness to constantly reinvent and learn new technologies and approaches.

-Data Qoutes by W. Edwards Deming
+Qoutes by W. Edwards Deming

 "I am forever learning and cahnging."
 "If you can't describe what your doing as a process, you don't know what your doing."
 "Without Data, you're just another person with an opinion."
 "In God we Trust, all others bring data."